Aria-K-Alethia/BigCodec/README.md

 ```
 The above cmd reconstruct all `.wav` files under the input directory and write the results to the output directory using the checkpoint.

+BigCodec extracts a single token to represent each frame of the utterance.
+Refer to `inference.py` to find how to get the code.

 ## Citation

 ## LICENCE